 Roderick 'Rudy' Bankston

-Roderick “Rudy” Bankston is a committed educator, entrepreneur, Restorative Justice practitioner, and writer.
+Roderick “Rudy” Bankston is a committed educator, entrepreneur, Restorative Justice practitioner, and author.
 His powerful story describes his experience as a survivor of the school-to-prison pipeline and surfaces and explores intersecting themes of identity, equity, justice, trauma and resiliency.
 Wrongly convicted and sentenced to life at 19 years old, Rudy spent 20 years in prison before winning back his freedom on appeal.

 Rudy has served as an adjunct professor at Edgewood College and currently is a consultant with the National Equity Project, serves on the board for the National Association of Community and Restorative Justice (NACRI), and is a member of the Black Educators Network.